pirate-party-uk/policy/independent and union.md

 17. **Removal of Section 35 of the Scotland Act 1998**: PPUK supports the removal of Section 35 of the Scotland Act 1998, which was used to prevent the royal assent of certain bills.
 This move would promote a more open and democratic approach to legislative decisions, allowing for greater autonomy and decision-making power for the Scottish Parliament.

 18. **Dynamic Constitutional Review**: PPUK proposes a dynamic constitutional review process that adapts to changing circumstances.
 This review mechanism ensures that the rights, responsibilities, and relationships among the nations within the UK remain relevant and responsive to evolving needs and aspirations.

-PPUK acknowledges that this policy is subject to further discussion, research, and consultation with our members and relevant stakeholders.
-We remain committed to fostering a fair and inclusive dialogue on Scottish and Welsh independence within the United Kingdom.